Bose-Luttinger Liquids: Discussion

 In this paper we have only concerned ourselves with the phenomenology and stability of various BLL fixed points.
 One question to address is the ways in which the BLLs studied here can be connected to other phases of matter.
 As was already mentioned, one possibility is to study the transition driven by condensing vortices in the phase of the UV boson field.
 It would be interesting to understand how to perform this condensation in detail, as well as the nature of the resulting Mott insulating state one obtains in this way.

 One straightforward generalization of our work is to BLLs with generically-shaped Bose surfaces, beyond the simplest cases of the spherical Bose surfaces considered in the present work.
 As in Fermi liquids, the stability analysis of the IR theory will depend on the shape of the Bose surface, which will affect the types of symmetry-allowed perturbations to the fixed point one is allowed consider.
 It is also possible to consider fixed points where the anomalous dimension $\eta$ varies over the Bose surface.
 A scenario like this can occur if the momentum dependence of the microscopic interaction favors the average patch density $\r_\g$ to be a nontrivial function of $\g$, or if small rotation symmetry breaking terms are included in the dispersion of the UV bosons.
+Finally, it would be nice to have a more careful method of determining how the curvature of the Bose surface shows up in physical quantities and in RG flows, in a way which goes beyond the rather artificial patch construction employed here.

 The BLLs constructed in this paper were approached by thinking of them as a large number of coupled Luttinger liquids.
 However, in principle one could imagine constructing IR theories out of other types of 1+1D CFTs, with one CFT living at each point on the Bose surface.
 At present it is not clear how exactly one would go about coupling the CFTs at each Bose surface point together, or whether there are any particular constraints on types of CFTs that can be chosen if the theory is to be regarded as arising from a UV lattice model of bosons.